• Link to Facebook

 • Secures photos, video, dashcam files, and data from the vehicles

-• Works with doctors to explain injury cause and future needs
+• Works with doctors to explain the cause of the injury and future needs

 • Calculates all losses, not only car repairs